powersjohnp/portfolio/README.md

 # portfolio
 Example excerpts from code I have written for research projects

+### Python
+analysis_and_figures.py
+This script preprocesses data from a research task to compute key measures.
+Basic regression analyses are then run using these measures and accompanying figures are produced.
+This script was designed to automate basic data summaries and analyses for periodic progress reports for a clinical trial.

+For a more recent example of Python code, see my scikit-learn coding exercise in my [machine_learning_exercise repository](https://github.com/powersjohnp/machine_learning_exercise).

 ### R
 multilevel_modeling.R
 This script runs multilevel modeling analyses to test the significance of a level 1 predictor.